Dream-Dimension/Pixelgroove/README.md

 ## Overview
 It uses p5.js with out-of-the-box ML models to do object detection, face recognition and pose estimation (via blaze-face, coco, and posenet).

+## Run:

-## Setup (Configure npm):
+### Setup (Configure npm):
 Without this you will keep getting erros related to posenet:

-npm config set legacy-peer-deps true
+`npm config set legacy-peer-deps true`

-## Run:
+You may need to do instlal this way too:
-npm install --legacy-peer-deps
+`npm install --legacy-peer-deps`
-npm start

-# Coding Guidelines
-For coding standards and practices, see the [Coding Guidelines](./CODING_GUIDELINES.md).
-Try to follow them to the best of your ability.

-# Build the documentation:
-npm run make-docs

-## To build installer (placed in out/Augmented Media):

-npm run make

-## Node version:

-Node: 18.16.1

-### Code Structure

-Using electron (plus tsyringe and p5.js) and so *main.ts*, *renderer.ts*, *preload.js* and *core/Setup.ts* are the "entry points" for the codebase.

-### Issues:

-There are a few known bugs, namely going full screen can cause issues when analyzing (pre-procssing) a video file.
-Certain video files also seem to cause problems.
-Ideally can restrict to mp4 filetype.

-The ML models, like blaze-face, don't often work as well as one would expect.
-Combining results from posenet and blaze-face to detect faces would be ideal but not implemented.
+`npm start`

 # Screenshots: